 At this point, you may need to follow the presented instructions to make changes with your domain registrar if you did not purchase your domain name through Google.

-Restrict your application's users and data to a single organization, e.g. myapp.myorg.com
+Restrict your application's users and data to a single organization, for example. myapp.myorg.com

 By default, when you create an application with Google App Engine, any pages that require authentication will prompt visitors to supply Google account credentials, such as a Gmail account.
-However, you may want to build an application which is only available to one organization, such as an internal job search tool.
-In this case, you may configure your application to prompt for account credentials from a specific existing Google Apps domain.
+However, you may want to build an application that's only available to one organization, such as an internal job search tool.
+In this case, you can configure your application to prompt for account credentials from a specific existing Google Apps domain.

 To create a Google Apps account for your domain, visit www.google.com/a.

-Note: Don't worry if you've already created your application and didn't take this step.
-You can create a new application with the same application code under a new identifier.
+Note: If you've already created your application and didn't take this step, you can create a new application with the same application code under a new identifier.

 For domain administrators

-With a Google apps admin account, you can quickly set up the Google App Engine application for your users.
-Go to your Google Admin console, sign in, and select Add More Services.
+With a Google Apps administrator account, you can quickly set up the Google App Engine application for your users:

-You can also adjust your domain settings to set up an access URL for your App Engine application.
-Step-by-step instructions.
+- (Optional) You can also adjust your domain settings to set up an access URL for your Google App Engine application.